Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - FX – A grade of “FX” is recorded for a student who has been granted academic clemency for an “F” grade.
 The grade carries no quality points and is not included in the GPA calculation.

 - AU – Courses taken for audit do not satisfy course or program prerequisites or graduation requirements.
 Regular tuition and fees are charged when auditing a course.
 A student registering as an audit student must meet all the required prerequisites.
 Audited courses do not count towards a student’s enrollment status.
 A student may change from audit to grade basis (credit) through the last day of the Add/Drop period for that session.
-A change from grade basis (credit) to audit may be made through the last day to withdraw for each session.
+A change from grade basis (credit) to audit may be made up until the last day to withdraw for each session.
 Students registered as audit participate in the course; however, are not required to take part in assessments.
-A final grade designation of "AU" will appear on the student's academic transcript next to audited courses.
-AU grades may not be changed to letter grades (A, B, C, D, F, P, S after an AU grade has been posted.
-Students can visit Registration and Records or use the Credit Registration form to change their grading status to or from audit.
+A final grade designation of “AU” will appear on the student’s academic transcript next to audited courses.
+AU grades may not be changed to letter grades (A, B, C, D, F, P, S) after an AU grade has been posted.
+Students can email the Credit Registration Form to registration@frederick.edu to change their grading status to or from audit.

-Change of Grade – An instructor may change a grade for a class until the last day of the next full semester (fall or spring) by completing the change of grade form.
-After that, the grade change must be approved by the appropriate Associate Vice President, Executive Director, or the Provost.
+- An instructor may request a change of an assigned grade for a student until the last day of the next full semester (fall or spring) by completing the change of grade form.
+After this time frame, the grade change must be approved by the appropriate Associate Vice President/Dean.

 -